 On the other hand, if the issue persists, make sure to continue to the next step.
 Although, have in mind that these solutions mostly apply to stock ROMs.
 If you played with ADB or installed untested ROM on your device, make sure to contact the developer and report the problem.

 2. Switch to gestures and then back to buttons

 The majority of devices these days come with gestures and that’s our next troubleshooting step.
 You can try switching to navigation gestures and then back to buttons.
 It might be a temporary glitch and, by cycling between two options, you should fix it.

-In order to change gestures, open Settings and type Navigation in the search bar.
+To change gestures, open Settings, and type Navigation in the search bar.
 Open Navigation or Gestures from the results and you should see two options (on some Android skins there are 3 options).